johens/johens.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>
 # 🎊 Welcome to my profile!

 Hi!
 I am a creative technologist at heart and enjoy approaching problems from multiple perspectives.
-I am cross-disciplinary and have explored many different ideas and projects, starting first from music to audio, sound, acoustics, architecture and speech (particularly infant speech)).
-I graduated with my PhD. from the [National University of Singapore](https://cde.nus.edu.sg/arch/wp-content/uploads/sites/32/2023/04/TAN-Johann-Kay-Ann.pdf) for my contributions in ANC research, titled; *"Developments and applications of active noise control in plenum windows."* Recently, I contributed as a researcher at the [Nanyang Technological University](https://www.ntu.edu.sg/) for toddler speech and audio processing.
+I am an inter-disciplinant and explored many ideas and projects, starting first from music to audio, spanning sound, acoustics, architecture, and speech (particularly infant speech).
+I graduated with my PhD. in 2025 from the [National University of Singapore](https://cde.nus.edu.sg/arch/wp-content/uploads/sites/32/2023/04/TAN-Johann-Kay-Ann.pdf) for my contributions in ANC research applied to complex spaces.
+My dissertation is titled; *"Developments and applications of active noise control in plenum windows."* Concurrently, I also contributed as a researcher at the [Nanyang Technological University](https://www.ntu.edu.sg/) for toddler speech and audio processing.
 Feel free to reach out to me for collaborations or AMA at; <a href='mailto:johann@live.com.sg'>johann@live.com.sg

-My research interest includes audio and acoustics, and my main research is in the area of active noise cancellation for complex environments (eg. aircraft cabin) and soundscape research.
-I have published several papers in Q1 journals and conferences on these topic; <a href='https://scholar.google.com/citations?user=G2efZMcAAAAJ'>Google Scholar.
+My research interest is focused on the area of audio and acoustics, and my PhD was in the sub-topic of active noise control (eg. aircraft cabin) and soundscape research.
+I have since published several papers in Q1 journals and conferences on these topic and more; <a href='https://scholar.google.com/citations?user=G2efZMcAAAAJ'>Google Scholar.
+In my spare time I also enjoy music, so some of the projects displayed here includes my musical works which I pursued for fun, as well as some professional work for institutions and government. 🐦

 <a href="https://scholar.google.com/citations?user=G2efZMcAAAAJ">
   <img